-My main scholarly interest lies in the intersections of religion and race in American history and culture, particularly in the American South.
+My main scholarly interest lies in the intersections of religion and race in American history and culture, particularly in the Gulf South.
 In the study of religion, I prefer to analyze religion by focusing on its functions—what it does, how it works, how it reinforces or undermines power relations, and how it mediates the larger world around our subjects.
 Our religious subjects typically regard religion as an immaterial power, but their expressions and interpretations of religion take both immaterial and material form.

 Analyzing race as a culturally and politically constructed concept is not a new idea, but recognizing and investigating the role religion plays in race’s construction adds a twist.
 Religion provides a forum in which people can perform their race or critique racial dynamics.
 Religion is also at work in the process of defining, protecting, and transgressing racial boundaries and racial identities.
 By examining religion as contingent upon human history and race as a historical construct, the intersections of religion and race become locations that illuminate the intricacies of power, identity formation, conflict, and adaptation.

 My current book project, A Luminous Brotherhood: Afro-creole Spiritualism in Nineteenth-century New Orleans, examines how the beliefs and practice of Spiritualism helped Afro-creoles mediate the political, social, and cultural changes in New Orleans as the city moved from the antebellum period through Reconstruction.
 The messages the Cercle Harmonique received from the spirit world and the spirits who sent them offered the circle a forum for airing their political grievances and looking forward to a more egalitarian world.
 Certain republican ideals, particularly those inherited from the memory of the French Revolution, were reinvigorated and reworked to relate to contemporary issues.
 This project brings together two historiographical genealogies: the history of race in New Orleans and the role of religion in New Orleans politics, culture, and society.
 In terms of religion and materiality, I take into account both the cultural constructedness of religion and race in New Orleans and its emphasis on power and practice, but keep it in a material frame that takes seriously the materiality of space and bodies.